What does the Housing Code do?

 - Attached dual occupancies will be permitted on lots with a minimum area of 580 square metres and with a minimum width of 15 metres at the building line, or 12 metres if there is rear vehicular access.

 These developments can be approved by Council or Private Certifiers.
-Minimal neighbour notification is undertaken with no requirement for objections to be considered.
 Developments must satisfy the standards defined in the Housing Code and the criteria specified in the associated Design Guide.

 Draft Ryde Local Housing Strategy